Double Take (Petra album): Awards

 Double Take won a Grammy for Best Rock Gospel Album at the 43rd Grammy Awards in 2001.

 Reception

 The album received mostly mixed to negative reviews from audience and critics.
 AllMusic gave it a rating of 2.5 stars out of 5 while David Cranson, of Cross Rhythms, gave it 3 out of 10 stars.
 Cranson wrote "they’ve got most of the arrangements wrong.
 Too negative in feel, too minor rather than major...
 The only tracks which really work are the two new ones".

-However, Michael Jones, of A Guide to Petra, called it "something that is not to be missed" and "a bit more artsy, a bit more acoustic, and at the same time a bit more progressive than they have been.
+However, Michael Jones, of the fan website A Guide to Petra, called it "something that is not to be missed" and "a bit more artsy, a bit more acoustic, and at the same time a bit more progressive than they have been.
 It is also some of their best quality work in many years".
 Jones closed his review asking Petra fans to "check their expectations at the door" to avoid being disappointed by the new versions of classic songs.